billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 * 'Qt' is the sum of the sensible cooling capacity and the latent cooling capacity.

 The formula is defined in {{L.1320}}.

-# Sample Energy Efficiency Scenarios {#sec-scenarios}

-This section lists some typical energy efficiency scenarios that are adopted by other SDOs.

-## Tidal Network

-In tidal network, traffic volume undergoes significant fluctuations at different times.
-Take, for instance, a campus network, where thousands of individuals go to classrooms and libraries during the daytime and retire to the dormitories at night.
-This results in a regular oscillation of network traffic across various locations within the campus.

-In the context of a tidal network scenario, energy-saving methods may include the deactivation of some or all components of network nodes.
-These activities have the potential to alter network topology and impact data routing in a variety of ways.
-Ports on network nodes can be selectively disabled or enabled based on traffic patterns, thereby reducing the energy consumption of nodes during periods of low network traffic.

-## Low Link Utilization

-Define mechanisms to reduce power consumption during periods of low link utilization for the various PHYs, where energy-saving methods may include Energy Efficient Ethernet (EEE), changing a port rate, etc.

 # Security Considerations